afatbenz/Awards-Using-ReactJS-ExpressJS/README.md

 # Awards-Using-ReactJS-ExpressJS
-This is a website application project built with Nodejs, expressJS, reactJS and MySql teknologi technologies
+This is a website application project built with Nodejs, expressJS, reactJS and MySql

 First step, please create database